disel91/DmitrysMayaScripts/README.md

 ----------- Script #2 / #3 - Animation Tweener / Gear Generator

 Animation Tweener - Allows to adjust animation by adding extra frames.
+Select the frame on the playback slider where you want to adjust the animation and use the slider in the UI to adjust it.
 Gear Generator - Allows to generate gears with different amount of teeth and bevel in real time.

 Installation: